BitCurator/documentation/docs/BitCurator Walkthrough/BitCurator Walkthrough.md

 ### Create Disk Images

-BitCurator uses open source disk imaging tools, such as [Guymager](/documentation/All Step-by-Step Guides/Imaging and Recovery Guides/Imaging with Guymager) and [dcfldd](https://forensicswiki.xyz/wiki/index.php?title=Dcfldd), to capture bit-identical images from magnetic, optical, solid-state, and hybrid media.
-Disk images can be captured in various formats, including raw (just the bitstream), E01 (Expert Witness Format, which we support using the open source [libewf](https://forensicswiki.xyz/wiki/index.php?title=Libewf) library), and AFF (Advanced Forensic Format).
+BitCurator uses open source disk imaging tools, such as [Guymager](/documentation/All Step-by-Step Guides/Imaging and Recovery Guides/Imaging with Guymager) and dcfldd, to capture bit-identical images from magnetic, optical, solid-state, and hybrid media.
+Disk images can be captured in various formats, including raw (just the bitstream), E01 (Expert Witness Format, which we support using the open source libewf library, and AFF (Advanced Forensic Format).

 Capturing disk images in forensic formats such as E01 and AFF provides many advantages.
 The images can be stored compressed or uncompressed, can be split into multiple storage containers, can be parsed at the file system level without explicitly extracting the raw image, and can be embedded with provenance and capture metadata. **Forensic images ensure that no inadvertent changes are made during pre-ingest chain-of-custody**, and provide a consistent baseline for generating different types of access materials.